-156. Occasionally, for complex cases, it may be useful to have a case conference with our medical advisers.
+147. For complex cases, it may be useful to have a case review with our medical advisers.
 This may be conducted face to face or as a teleconference and there is a fee for this service.
-Requests for a case conference must be sent to the Ofsted contract manager.
+Requests for a medical advisor to attend a case review must be sent to the Ofsted contract manager.